 About

+I conducted postdoctoral training at the New York Genome Center, jointly advised by Dr’s David Knowles and Tuuli Lappalainen.
+For the first two years of my postdoc, I was funded as a Data Science Institute Fellow at Columbia University where I held a joint appointment.
 I received the PhD from the Department of Computer Science at the University of California, Berkeley in 2016, where I was jointly supervised by Dr’s Lior Pachter and Noah Zaitlen.
+At Berkeley, I was the recipent of the Chancellor’s Fellowship for Graduate Study and the NSF GRFP.
 Prior to joining NYGC, I worked as a computational biologist at Verily Life Sciences.
 In a past life, I studied quantum complexity theory.

 Research Highlights